Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 The autonomous vehicle patent landscape features diverse sensor strategies.
 Major holders include:

-• Tesla: Camera-first Full Self-Driving (FSD) system deployed across passenger and commercial vehicles (Tesla Semi).
+• Tesla uses a camera-first Full Self-Driving (FSD) system deployed across passenger and commercial vehicles (Tesla Semi).

-• Waymo: Multi-sensor approach combining LiDAR, radar, and cameras for redundancy.
+• Waymo uses a multi-sensor approach combining LiDAR, radar, and cameras for redundancy.

-• Aurora: Uber ATG portfolio acquisition, pursuing freight-focused autonomy.
+• Aurora acquired the Uber ATG portfolio (2021), pursuing freight-focused autonomy.

-• Traditional OEMs (Daimler, Volvo, Paccar): Manufacturing patents plus licensed AV technology.
+• Traditional OEMs (Daimler, Volvo, Paccar) hold manufacturing patents plus licensed AV technology.

 Critical patent categories include:

-• Navigation & Perception: Camera-based lane detection, visual navigation points, route planning
+• Navigation and perception — camera-based lane detection, visual navigation points, route planning

 Waabi's $200M Series B (June 2024) highlighted how comprehensive patent portfolios covering simulation, AI, and camera-based perception can influence valuations.
 Series B/C investors increasingly consider IP strength alongside team quality, technology maturity, and market traction in valuation assessments.